 I think the thing with console systems are the controllers.
 I hate all of them.
 Using a game console controller feels as miserable as it is for me to pick up a guitar when I have been trained on piano on and off again since I was in 2nd grade.
 Keyboards and mice have always felt very natural to my hands.

 The other part is that my parents didn't allow game consoles in the house, and if I went to a friends house who had them, I was always incredibly behind the curve to such a point that playing was not fun.
 I usually wanted to go on a bike ride through the golf course at the far end of the neighborhood (shhhhh!) instead of dealing with that.

 When I was younger, I did play PC games though.
 We were allowed to do that a few hours during the week and on the weekend.
 Though most people who know me today see me as a try-hard, I used to play games and be a gamer.

 A discussion about this came up today and I started to recall what I used to play.
 I still have the discs for most of these and could run them on retro hardware.

 This game was a real challenge for a pre-teen/barely teenager.
-It's a point-and-click adventure game that takes you through a virtual reconstuction of the Titanic.
+It's a point-and-click adventure game that takes you through a virtual reconstruction of the Titanic.
 In the game you are a British agent who is exploring the ship and solving various tasks for your handler and other high-society randos around the ship.
-There are several intriguing plotlines that you can optionally take part in, all of which determine your fate 30 years later, during the height of WWII.
-Winning isn't so clearly defined in this game, it's more of a challenge to see how many of the plotlines you can complete.
+There are several intriguing plot lines that you can optionally take part in, all of which determine your fate 30 years later, during the height of WWII.
+Winning isn't so clearly defined in this game, it's more of a challenge to see how many of the plot lines you can complete.

 This game is almost an entirely complete follow up to The Lost World (Jurassic Park) movie.